isaykatsman/isaykatsman.github.io/_posts/2016-3-26-Spectral-Clustering.md

 title: Spectral Clustering
 ---

-What is clustering?
+We must first ask, what is clustering?
 In our case, clustering is the problem of unsupervised grouping of related points in an $$n$$-dimensional feature space.
-Below we see an example of original data points together with their ideal clustering (based on spatial locality, in this case):
+Below we see an example of original data points together with their ideal clustering (based on spatial locality):

 {: style="text-align:center"}
 ![Ideal Clustering]({{ site.baseurl }}/images/blogpost1/idealclustering.png){: style="max-width:500px; height: auto;"}